Mwape04/wikipedia-source-classification/README.md

 iii)Rank or filter sources for Wikipedia editors.

+iv)Build in a confidence score for each classification so editors know when to double-check.

 4. Initial Project Success Criteria

 i)Achieve at least 85% classification accuracy on a labeled test dataset.